FRN Full Form-Floating Rate Note

 Where:

-The spread is an additional fixed percentage added to compensate for risk.
+- Spread: An additional fixed percentage added to compensate for risk.

 The interest payment adjusts periodically based on the new benchmark rate.
-For example, if a 5-year FRN is tied to the 3-month SOFR with a 1.5% spread, and the SOFR is 2.0%, then the new interest rate for that period will be 3.5% (2.0% + 1.5%).
+For example, if a 5-year FRN is tied to the 3-month SOFR with a 1.5% spread, and the SOFR is 2.0%, the new interest rate for that period will be 3.5% (2.0% + 1.5%).

 Benefits of Investing in Floating Rate Notes